-The wager could have gone something like this: “If My believers don’t pray, you can mess with them, but if they do pray, I get to overrule you and get total access to them to act on their behalf.”
+The wager could have gone something like this: “If My believers don’t pray, you can mess with them, but if they do pray, I get to overrule you and get total access to them, to act on their behalf.”
 Aha.
-So God may be looking for “legal access” to us via our fledgling prayers, regardless of our efforts at flowery language?
-He pleads with us, “Just PRAY!
-Please, just DO IT,” almost frantic to get through to us that it is NECESSARY to possibly release Him from His own contractual restrictions, to act?
+Our Heavenly Father may be looking for “legal access” to us via our fledgling prayers, regardless of our efforts at flowery language.
+He pleads with us, “Just pray!
+Please, just do it”-- almost frantic to get through to us that it is necessary to possibly release Him from His own contractual restrictions, to act?
 Prayer just may be part of an unbinding ceremony, on a stage: the more prayer, the more the celestial ropes fly off.

-When we fast, each time our body insists “that it wants to eat NOW” it raises a question.
+When we fast, each time our body insists “that it wants to eat now” it raises a question.
 Our “digestive anguish” clarifies issues for us.
-In Esther’s fast, the Jewish believers had to decide: “Do I really want to allow our nation/race to be exterminated, if by foregoing a bowl of rice, I can “stay” such an atrocity?”
+In Esther’s fast, the Jewish believers had to decide, “Do I really want to allow our nation/race to be exterminated, if by foregoing a bowl of rice, I can “stay” such an atrocity?”
 This was Esau’s question, too.
 “Trade my inheritance for a bowl of lentils?
 Sure.”
-Where AM I, morally, in desperate choices?
-Fasting asks this question not once, but 1,000 times a day.
+Where am I, morally, in desperate choices?
+Fasting asks this question not once, but a thousand times a day.
 Am I merely a hopeless “indulge-a-thon,” willing to go down, veritably sink, in order to please myself temporarily?
 Or are righteous appetites somewhere on my plate?

 Fasting shows that we are “all in” with a desperate request.
 Might now be such a time in history to employ it?